-Imagine a leader who shares their vision with you and then trusts you to use utilize your expertise while giving you all the resources and support you need in order to achieve that vision.
+Imagine a leading managing who shares their vision with you and then trusts you to use utilize your expertise while giving you all the resources and support you need in order to achieve that vision.
 Now, imagine a leader who shares their vision with you and then proceeds to micro-manage you while criticizing any choice you make that doesn’t fit within their idea of how their vision should be achieved.

-Which leader would you rather work with?
+Which leading managing would you rather work with?

 The primary difference between leaders who lead and those who simply manage is how much autonomy they encourage for their team.
 This is not to say that a leader’s input or vision is not valuable or is not a required role of their job.
 However, how a leader makes their team members feel about their own role within their position can have very positive or negative effects.

-Promoting autonomy requires a high level of trust to allow others to use their talents, makes decisions, and make some mistakes from time to time.
+Promoting autonomy requires a high level of trust to allow others to use their talents, make decisions, and make some mistakes from time to time.
 There is a requirement for the leader to have tolerance for things that are not going exactly right.

 A leader who promotes autonomy:

 - Facilitates the development of those people who report to them

 - Ensures that processes help others do their best work and are non-bureaucratic

 - Helps others form meaningful goals and allows them the freedom to make decisions to achieve those goals

 - Leads people who are excited about their work and invested in their roles